 Cons: Lens caps fit loosely, no included harness

-Perhaps Nikkon is most famous for their line of DSLR cameras, but they happen to make a heck of a binocular, too.
-The Monarch M7 8×42 series is a fantastic option at the entry-to-mid-range price point.
-Some might even say they’re the best binoculars for the price, but that depends on what you value.
+Nikon may be more famous for its line of DSLR cameras, but they also happen to make one heck of a good binocular set.
+The Monarch M7 8×42 series is a fantastic mid-range option.
+Depending on your needs, they might even qualify as the best binoculars in this price range.

-While they’re a bit more expensive than the Vortex Optics Diamondback HD, they check all the same boxes save for the warranty, but that tradeoff comes with arguably better optics.
-These Monarch M7s now feature Nikon’s Extra low-Dispersion (ED) glass, reducing chromatic aberrations and compensating against color fringing.
-If you’re not sure what that means, just know they look great at all times of the day.
+While they’re a bit more expensive than the Diamondback HDs, the Nikon Monarchs checks all the same boxes save for the warranty, but that tradeoff comes with arguably better optics.
+These Monarch M7s now feature Nikon’s Extra low-Dispersion (ED) glass, reducing chromatic aberrations and color fringing.

-Users report that these hunting binoculars excel in low-light situations like dawn and dusk, making them great for elk hunting.
-Further, they’re filled with nitrogen and o-ring sealed to make them waterproof.
-A rubberized coating completes their sturdy build and makes the Monarch 5 easy to hold in the rain.
-And their low weight, only 1.3 pounds, makes them a great pair of compact binoculars.
-One drawback is that the lens caps seem to fit a bit loosely.
+Users report that these excel in dawn or dusk low-light conditions, making them ideal for elk hunting.
+They’re also o-ring sealed and filled with nitrogen to make them waterproof.
+(I just wish the lens caps fit more snugly.)
+A rubberized coating completes their sturdy build and makes the Monarch easy to hold in the rain.
+And at only 1.3 pounds, they’re easy to grab-and-go.

-Ultimately, we think these binoculars make a fine companion for hunters of all stripes.
+Hunters of all stripes should consider these binoculars.
 If you need more magnification, the Monarch M7 also makes for one of the best 10×42 binoculars.
-Overall, the Monarch is one of the best Nikon binoculars for hunting.

 Style: 10×42 mm